defanor/parcomb/README.md

 ## InvParComb ##

-A mix of those things, writing from scratch.
+A messy mix of the above.

+## InvParComb2 ##

+A fork of Invertible: cleaner and using Maybe instead of List.